 Life Skills consists of two modules: the Life Skills: Developing Active Citizens, for children and teenagers aged 10 to 16 and the Life Skills: Developing Social Entrepreneurs, for young adults aged 16 to 24.
 Both modules are delivered in schools and vocational canters either by a specialist trainer of the British Council or by a local teacher who has attended a Life Skills workshop for educators.
 So far, 56,000 young people and 1,800 teachers from state schools in deprived or rural areas, second chance schools, NGOs and refugee camps have benefited from the programme.

-SEN/JA Greece is a not-for-profit educational organisation founded in 2005.
+SEN/JA Greece is a non-profit educational organisation founded in 2005.
 It represents Junior Achievement Worldwide in Greece.
-Junior Achievement Worldwide is the largest non-governmental organisation dedicated to addressing the fundamental social and economic challenges of young people by empowering and equipping them to own their economic future.
+Junior Achievement Worldwide is the largest non-governmental organisation that promotes entrepreneurship training at all educational levels.
+The programmes provided by JA Worldwide are dedicated to addressing the fundamental social and economic challenges of young people by empowering and equipping them to own their economic future.

-In Greece, the initiative is organised by SEN/JA Greece in collaboration with HSBC and is approved by the Ministry of Education, Research and Foreign Affairs.
-In 2016, 15 HSBC staff members volunteered to spend six hours each with children and the programme reached about 1,025 students in Athens, Salonika and Patra.
+In Greece, the initiative is organised by SEN/JA Greece in collaboration with HSBC and is approved by the Ministry of Education, Research and Religious Affairs.
+In 2017, seven HSBC staff members volunteered to spend six hours each with children and the programme reached 1,059 students in Attica, Patra, Alexandroupoli and Ioannina.

 Students are taught money management skills and are provided with information on their potential future career options.
 HSBC staff volunteered to spend eight hours with senior high school students as instructors of the Banks in Action curriculum.